 3. Set up a quiz for the first day of work

 Allow new employees to get to know your organization in an interactive way.
 This can be done through a quiz that your employee can complete before their first working day.
 It is best if this is done virtually.
-An employee app for onboarding would be ideal for this.
+An employee app with onboarding component is dan perfect.

 💡 Top tip: Use gamification to make it extra fun.
 Your new employee will be happy to complete the quiz when you add this game element.

 4. Send a special invitation for a quiz, drinks, or lunch

 By inviting your future employees for lunch, games or drinks, everyone can get to know each other informally.
 This will make new employees feel at home more quickly.

 On the first day:

 It is not a mere luxury to give your employee a warm welcome.
 Giving flowers, a mug, balloon, or card shows that you have put in extra effort and your employee will notice.

 🎁 Extra side effect: the chance that your employee will post a positive message on social media is greater.
 This is positive for the employer branding, of your organization.

 6. Draw up an onboarding program

 Outline what needs to be done for the employee.
 This should include: